 If a driver ends up having 12 points assessed on their license, they will be compelled to attend a driving education course, which, upon completion, can result in five points being removed from that driver’s license.
 Anyone who accumulates 18 points within 12 months or 24 points within 24 months will automatically have their license suspended.
 This would occur separately from any license suspension ordered by a court following a reckless driving conviction.

 Furthermore, individuals accused of reckless driving are often charged with other traffic violations at the same time, meaning that a single incident could lead to much more than six points on a driver’s license if they are convicted on every charge they face.
-Assistance from a skilled reckless driving lawyer in the area is often essential to contesting these kinds of charges effectively, and minimizing the long-term effect that this violation could have on a defendant’s right to drive moving forward.
+Assistance from a skilled reckless driving attorney in Fairfax is often essential to contesting these kinds of charges effectively, and minimizing the long-term effect that this violation could have on a defendant’s right to drive moving forward.

 License suspensions and criminal sanctions are not the limit in terms of consequences that could result from a reckless driving conviction.
 Even if a defendant secures a favorable resolution in court and avoids jail time, having a reckless driving conviction on their record will almost certainly make their car insurance coverage—which state law requires all drivers to maintain—much more expensive.

 The prices at which insurance companies choose to offer coverage to drivers in Fairfax can vary depending on each individual driver’s history of moving violations, accidents, and driving-related criminal charges.
 Depending on the circumstances, a reckless driving conviction may result in an insurance company charging the convicted party much more for coverage, or even dropping the insured from coverage altogether.
 Getting help from an attorney when dealing with a reckless driving charge could be the only effective way to avoid secondary consequences and penalties in the future.